andresort28/quant-test/README.md

 5. View the console logs in the `Exchange` terminal to see the entire process.

 ### Time complexity
-- The solution is guaranteeing `thread-safe` on all operations and still handle a time complexity of `O(1)` for the most operations with `ConcurrentHashMap` and `PriorityBlockingQueue` as data structure for the OrderBooks.
+The solution is guaranteeing `thread-safe` on all operations and still handle a time complexity of `O(1)` for the most operations with `ConcurrentHashMap` and `PriorityBlockingQueue` and non-blocking data structure for the OrderBooks.

-- `O(1)` at time to SEARCH an Order in the Orders Maps. `HashMap` used to store Orders by its OrderId (`UUID`) as key.
+- `O(1)` at time to SEARCH an Order in the Orders Maps.
+  - `HashMap` used to store Orders by its OrderId (`UUID`) as key.
-- `O(1)` at time to SEARCH the OrderBook of a specific Order. `ConcurrentHashMap` used to store OrderBooks by its Markets as key.
+- `O(1)` at time to SEARCH the OrderBook of a specific Order.
+  - `ConcurrentHashMap` used to store OrderBooks by its Markets as key.
-- `O(1)` at time to SEARCH an Order in its respective OrderBook. `ConcurrentHashMap` is used to store Orders using a Queue, by its respective Prices.
+- `O(1)` at time to SEARCH an Order in its respective OrderBook.
+  - `ConcurrentHashMap` is used to store Orders using a Queue, by its respective Prices.
-- `O(1)` at time to ADD a new Order in its respective Side (Ask/Bid) in the OrderBook. `PriorityBlockingQueue` is used to store the Orders in (First-In First ) FIFO order.
+- `O(1)` at time to ADD a new Order in its respective Side (Ask/Bid) in the OrderBook.
+  - `PriorityBlockingQueue` is used to store the Orders in (First-In First ) FIFO order.
 - `O(1)` at time to DELETE an Order that is fully filled in the OrderBook.
-Each OrderSide used a `PriorityBlockingQueue` so the `.remove()` remove the head of the Queue.
-However, when an arbitrary Order needs to be removed from the OrderBook (Queue) it could be `O(n)` in the worst case to find its index and remove it (It's just `0.025 milliseconds` to search for it among 2000 Orders with a CPU Intel Core i9 and 16 GB RAM).
+  - Each OrderSide used a `PriorityBlockingQueue` so the `.remove()` remove the head of the Queue.
+  - However, when an arbitrary Order needs to be removed from the OrderBook (Queue) it could be `O(n)` in the worst case to find its index and remove it.
+  - It's just `0.025 milliseconds` to search for it among 2000 Orders with a `CPU Intel Core i9` and `16 GB RAM`).
-- `O(n)` (worst case) at time to MODIFY an Order that is partially filled in the OrderBook, where `n` is the total of Orders at the same price.
-Because OrderBook uses Queues, the Order must be first removed from the Queue arbitrarily, which implies the same time complexity of DELETE operation `O(n)`.
+- `O(n)` (worst case) at time to MODIFY an Order that is partially filled in the OrderBook where `n` is the total of Orders at the same price.
+  - Because OrderBook uses Queues, the Order must be first removed from the Queue arbitrarily, which implies the same time complexity of DELETE operation `O(n)`.
 Then it has to be added again which could be `O(1)` or `O(nlogn)` if a new sorting has to be done because of the creation field of the Order because it uses a `PriorityBlockingQueue` sorted by `createdAt`.

 Note: Because this solution is just a `prototype`, it does not use any database neither any kind of indexing.
 However, if we used indexing it could reduce the time complexity of DELETE operation to `O(1)`.